vscheyer/computer_vision/README.md

 !["Dataset"](https://github.com/vscheyer/computer_vision/blob/main/documentation/four-layer_cnn_58_layers.png)
 *Fig. 3: 1 convolutional layer vs. a 4 convolutional layer CNN*

-To gain undetstaning of CNNs, we started with a very simple model that only contained 1 convolutional layer.
-To improve performace modified the model to contained 4 convolutional layers.
-For the size of our dataset adding a few more layers allows the model to extract more features and improve performance.
-Adding additional layers wouldn't necessarily improve the model because images only contain so many meaninful features.
+To gain understanding of CNNs, we started with a very simple model that only contained 1 convolutional layer.
+To improve the performace we modified the model to contained 4 convolutional layers.
+For a dataset of this size, adding a few more layers allows the model to extract more features and improve performance.
+Adding many more additional layers wouldn't necessarily improve the model though because images only contain so many meaningful features.

 ### Comparison